-Discover the full insider trade history of BASIC ENERGY SERVICES, INC., a publicly traded company based in United States.
-Shares are listed on US US, under the supervision of SEC (Form 4).
-Operating in the Energy sector, BASIC ENERGY SERVICES, INC. has logged 8 insider filings.
-The latest transaction was reported on 19 May 2021 — Retenue fiscale.
+Track the BASIC ENERGY SERVICES, INC. stock price and the full directors' dealings record of the company, a publicly traded company based in United States.
+Shares trade on US US, under the supervision of SEC (Form 4).
+Operating in the Energy sector, BASIC ENERGY SERVICES, INC. has recorded 8 reports.
+The latest transaction was disclosed on 19 May 2021 (Retenue fiscale).
 Among the most active insiders: McGuire Brandon B..
 The full history is openly available.

 8 of 8 declarations